giun-kim/capstone_project/README.md

 * View current delivery status and rc car status at a glance

 ## How to use
-- production environment: Laravel Framework 7.10.2 & PHP 7.4.6
+- production environment : Laravel Framework 7.10.2 & PHP 7.4.6
 - composer install
 - npm install
 ## skills of use